-Things to Do in Baltimore with Kids
+Fun Things to Do in Baltimore with Kids

-Some visitors to the Smithsonian’s National Zoo are disappointed to see that there are no giraffes, zebras, rhinos, or penguins at this iconic Washington DC zoo.
-Yet, forty miles to the north in Baltimore at the Maryland Zoo, families can find all of their favorites from polar bears and penguins to giraffes and zebras.
+Some visitors to the Smithsonian’s National Zoo are disappointed to see that there are no giraffes, zebras, rhinos, or penguins at the Washington DC zoo.
+Yet, 40 miles to the north in Baltimore at the Maryland Zoo, families can find all of their favorites from polar bears and penguins to giraffes and zebras.

-Any article about Baltimore would be incomplete without a mention of the Baltimore Orioles’ home stadium at Camden Yards which overlooks Baltimore’s scenic Inner Harbor, and the baseball legend Babe Ruth, who was born less than a half mile from the current site of the stadium.
-For a full day of baseball fun, walk through the Babe Ruth Birthplace and Museum before enjoying a game at Oriole Park.
+Baseball fans love the history here.
+In fact, baseball legend Babe Ruth was born less than a half mile from the current site of the Baltimore Orioles stadium.
+For a full day of baseball fun with the family, walk through the Babe Ruth Birthplace and Museum before enjoying a game at Oriole Park.

 Any little train-lover will want to spend hours exploring the roundhouse at the B & O Railroad Museum.
 Kids can dress up and play with one of many train tables inside the beautifully maintained roundhouse building.
 History buffs are sure to enjoy reading about the role that the B & O Railroad played in the Civil War.